9 Fun Things to do in Beautiful San Diego

 3. Feast on authentic Mexican cuisine

-It would be a shame to visit Southern California, home to some of the best Mexican restaurants in the country, and not try out some delicious authentic Mexican fare.
+It would be a shame to visit Southern California, home to some of the best Mexican restaurants in the country, and not indulge in some authentic fare.
 The city is home to a wide range of Mexican dining establishments, from touristy choices to fine dining on the coast.
-Not only is Casa Guadalajaro one of the top Mexican restaurants in the city, it is one of the best restaurants period.
+Not only is Casa Guadalajaro one of the top Mexican restaurants in the city, it is one of the best restaurants in the city period.

 The bright colorful dining room, beautiful outdoor patio, excellent Mexican food, and fun live entertainment (a Mariachi band serenades you as you dine), make a visit to Casa a fun night out, rather than simply a meal.
 Everything here is extraordinary, although I highly recommend the Chicken Chimichangas and the Vegetarian combo plate!
 Overall, it is one of the best Mexican restaurants I have ever had the pleasure of visiting.